 Let me give you 3 good reasons why you need NOI:

-- You need the NOI to determine if a property that is being offered to you as a “good investment” is really a good investment.
-Most people offer income generating properties without considering operating expenses.
-If you compute for the the NOI, you will surely know if a property will really be a worthy investment.
-If you know the NOI, and you are going to buy a property through bank financing, you can easily determine the cashflow it can generate.
-In our example above, if you bought it through bank financing and your monthly amortization is less than Php26,500/month, then you can already say that this is a self-liquidating property.
+- You need the NOI to determine if a property has potential as a “good investment”.
+Most people are offered/think of buying income generating properties without considering operating expenses.
+If you compute for the the NOI, you will have a pretty good idea if a property will be a worthy investment.
+If you know the NOI, and you are going to buy a property through bank financing, you can easily estimate the cashflow it can generate.
+In our example above, if you bought it through bank financing and your monthly amortization is less than Php26,500/month, then you can already say that it’s a self-liquidating property.

 - You need the NOI to determine a property’s cash-on-cash return.
 This gives you an objective way to compare your projected returns from an income generating property with other investments like stocks, bonds, mutual funds, etc. This will be tackled in my next post which should be ready by next week.